Frequently Asked Questions

 What happens after I submit my request to defer?

-Your new admissions letter and I-20 will take five business days to be processed.
-You will receive an email with tracking information once your I-20 and admission package is sent to the address that you provided.
-To inquire on the status of your I-20, please contact firstname.lastname@example.org.
+Your new admissions letter and I-20 will be processed as soon as possible.
+You will receive an email with tracking information once your I-20 and admission package are sent to the address that you provided.

 I applied but wasn’t offered a place at Kent State.
 Can I reapply?